-By Aaron Lee.
-Last Updated 24th February 2021.
-Welcome to our online guide where we will be discussing scarring injury claims in detail.
+By Mark Anderson.
+Last Updated 26th May 2021.
+Welcome to our online laceration injury claims guide, where we will be discussing scarring injury claims in detail.
 Within this online guide, we look at the legal process of making a compensation claim for a laceration injury.
 We provide medical information about lacerations and scarring.
-We also look at some of the common reasons for claiming scarring or laceration injury compensation, and why you could be able to make a claim in similar circumstances.
+We also look at some of the common reasons for claiming scarring or laceration injury compensation and why you could be able to claim in similar circumstances.

 Our claims team can answer any questions you have about making a personal injury claim.
 They can also evaluate your claim to check it is valid and organise one of our solicitors to process your claim under a Conditional Fee Agreement (CFA).
 You can speak to one of our claim advisors on 0800 073 8801.

 - A Guide To Claims For A Laceration Injury Or A Scar

 - What Are Laceration Injuries?

 - How Severe Could A Laceration Or Scar Be?

 - Wound Care And Treating Lacerations And Scars

 - What Long-Term Effects Could Result From These Types Of Injury?